woman's hand going through a vertical file cabinet

 Vertical files in the archives contain valuable information on your ancestors.
 Find copies of family Bibles, previous family trees and more!

-Sometimes the genealogy finds that cause us to do the genealogy happy dance 💃🕺 are found in unlikely places.
-Consider the vertical files found in archives and libraries.
+Sometimes the genealogy finds that cause us to do the genealogy happy dance 💃🕺 are found in unlikely places – like vertical files in archives and libraries.

 Hands going through files in a cabinet.
 Brown box reading Genealogy Family history in vertical files.